archway-network/archway-ecosystem/readme.md

 ## Feature Your Dapp on the Mintscan Archway Ecosystem Page

-Please also consider submitting to the Archway Mintscan ecosystem page (https://www.mintscan.io/archway/ecosystem).
-To get your dapp listed, you will need to submit a PR to their repository that manages this (https://github.com/cosmostation/chainlist/tree/main/mintscan/archway).
-For instructions on how to submit your dapp, please refer to the following README: https://github.com/cosmostation/chainlist/tree/main/mintscan#1-how-to-add-your-dapp-in-ecosystem.
+Please also consider submitting to the [Archway Mintscan ecosystem page](https://www.mintscan.io/archway/ecosystem).
+To get your dapp listed, you will need to submit a Pull Request to their [Chainlist repository](https://github.com/cosmostation/chainlist/tree/main/mintscan/archway).
+For instructions on how to submit your dapp, please refer to the following [README](https://github.com/cosmostation/chainlist/tree/main/mintscan#1-how-to-add-your-dapp-in-ecosystem).